formlio/forml/docs/sink.rst

     specific language governing permissions and limitations
     under the License.

+.. _sink:

 Output Sink
 ===========

-Sink is a :doc:`runtime platform <platform>` component responsible for processing the output produced upon executing one of the :ref:`lifecycle actions<lifecycle-actions>` of the particular :ref:`project pipeline <project-pipeline>`.
+Sink is a :ref:`runtime platform <platform>` component responsible for processing the output produced upon executing one of the :ref:`lifecycle actions<lifecycle-actions>` of the particular :ref:`project pipeline <project-pipeline>`.

-It is a (much simpler) logical counterpart to the :doc:`feed concept <feed>`.
+It is a (much simpler) logical counterpart to the :ref:`feed concept <feed>`.

 Individual sink providers are mostly relevant to :ref:`batch mode <platform-execution>`.
-The concept is still used also in the :doc:`serving mode <serving>`, but the component is embedded in the engine which transparently deals with the output.
+The concept is still used also in the :ref:`serving mode <serving>`, but the component is embedded in the engine which transparently deals with the output.

 Architecture
 ------------

-From the high-level perspective, Sink mirrors the :doc:`feed design <feed>` with flow inversion.
+From the high-level perspective, Sink mirrors the :ref:`feed design <feed>` with flow inversion.
 It relies on a particular :class:`Writer <forml.io.Writer>` implementation acting as an adapter between the pipeline output and the external media layer.

-When launching the pipeline, ForML :doc:`runner <runner>` expands the Sink into a closing task within the assembled :doc:`workflow <workflow/index>` making it a native part of the final DAG to be executed.
+When launching the pipeline, ForML :ref:`runner <runner>` expands the Sink into a closing task within the assembled :ref:`workflow <workflow>` making it a native part of the final DAG to be executed.

 The core Sink API looks as follows: